 I prefer postcards without an envelope, but if you think an envelope would be better to protect it (especially for handmade/unusual postcards that might get severely damaged in the mail)/pay lower postage (if it's an unusual shape)/want to write more on the backside/the swap requires it/..., you can also send it with an envelope, that's totally ok, too :)

 Stamps: I don't really collect them, I just like that I can also decorate the space where the stamps are, by choosing nicer than the standard ones ;D For me stamps are just an extra sticker on the postcard.
-If you're from the USA: I would really love the Mars, Earth, Mercury and Venus stamps :) (or any space related stamp, I also like the global forever ones showing the earth and the moon)
+If you're from the USA: I would really love the Mars, Earth, Mercury and Venus stamps or the new bioluminescent ones :) (or any space related stamp, I also like the global forever ones showing the earth and the moon)

 My address: It's written correctly here on Swap-Bot and there does not appear the word post in it.